mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Methodology

 \subsection{Power analysis using Monte Carlo simulation}

-We can use Monte Carlo simulation to estimate power given a data generative model and an inference model.
-Let $s$ be the number of simulations, $n$ be the sample size of one simulation, $y_i, i=1,...,n$, be the outcome of the $ith$ subject, and $\theta = (\theta_X, \theta_Y)$ be the parameters (i.e., intercepts, main effects, interactions, variance components, correlations among predictors, ...) in a model that realistically represents the data generating process (e.g., based on the study design \citep{oview}) and a hypothesis about the effect.
-This data generative process will be constructed by a generative model for the predictors and a generative model for the outcome, discussed in the next section.
-The parameters $\theta$ may be chosen based on prior knowledge of the effect size or estimates from previous studies \citep{oview, simr}.
+We can use MC simulation to estimate power given a data generative model and an inference model.
+Let $s$ be the number of simulations, $n$ be the sample size of one simulation, $y_i, i=1,...,n$, be the outcome of the $ith$ subject, and $\boldsymbol{\theta} = (\boldsymbol{\theta}_Y, \boldsymbol{\theta}_X)$ be the parameters (i.e., intercepts, main effects, interactions, variance components, correlations among predictors, ...) in a data generative model that realistically represents the multivariate association among the predictors and a hypothesis about the relationships between the predictors and outcome.
+As a result, this data generative model involves a generative model for the predictors and a generative model for the outcome.
+The parameters $\boldsymbol{\theta}$ may be chosen based on prior knowledge of the associations among predictors, effect size or estimates from previous studies \citep{oview, simr}.

-We may repeat Algorithm \ref{alg:power_mc} with different values for $\theta$ and $n$ to create a power curve.
+We may repeat Algorithm \ref{alg:power_mc} with different values for $\boldsymbol{\theta}$ and $n$ to create a power curve.
 Power curves are useful to study the trade-offs between power, sample size, and effect size.